 Safe cooling control in data centers.
 In mission-critical infrastructures like data centers, the agent needs to make decisions on cooling equipment management to maintain a temperature range and achieve a high energy efficiency.
-Over many years, rule-based policies have been used in cooling systems and have verified cooling performance in maintaining a suitable temperature for computing systems and have verified cooling performance in maintaining a suitable temperature for computing ficiency RL algorithms are developed for cooling control in data centers to optimize the energy efficiency fig. 16.
-16. The safety concerns of RL policies, however, hinder their deployment in real systems.
-In data centers, an unreliable cooling policy can overheat devices and denial critical services, causing a huge loss 19.
-46. The safety risk is especially high at the early exploration stage of RL in the real environment.
+Over many years, rule-based policies have been used in cooling systems and have verified cooling performance in maintaining a suitable temperature for computing [46].
+Recently, RL algorithms are developed for cooling control in data centers to optimize the energy efficiency [63, 16, 46].
+The safety concerns of RL policies, however, hinder their deployment in real systems.
+In data centers, an unreliable cooling policy can overheat devices and denial critical services, causing a huge loss [19, 46].
+The safety risk is especially high at the early exploration stage of RL in the real environment.
 Therefore, it is crucial to guarantee the constraints on cooling performance at anytime in any episode for safety.
 With the reliable rule-based policies as control priors, A-CMDP can accurately model the critical parts of the cooling control problem, opening a path towards learning reliable cooling policies for data centers.